TheresaLui/SelfHelpContent_v2/articles/problemscopingques.virtual-machines.manage/problemscoping-manage-rds.md

                     "id": "upd_store",
                     "order": 5,
                     "controlType": "dropdown",
-                    "displayLabel": "Where would be/are the UPD stored?", "watermarkText": "Choose an option",
+                    "displayLabel": "Where would the UPD be stored?", "watermarkText": "Choose an option",
                     "dropdownOptions": [
                         {